ls1intum/Artemis/docs/dev/guidelines/server.rst

     #. when you need to load user **AND** the resource anyway,
     #. when no matching ``EnforceRoleInResource`` annotation exists.

-Always annotate your REST endpoints with the corresponding annotation.
-Always use the annotation for the minimum role that has access.
+Always annotate your REST endpoints with the annotation for the minimum role that has access.

 The following example makes the call only accessible to ADMIN and INSTRUCTOR users: